meizabel/documentation/java/commands.md

 By convention command messages are defined in the file named`commands.proto`.
 Typically the file would reside in the protobuf package of an aggregate or a process manager.

 There should be **one and only one** handler associated with the type of the command.

+`TODO: why do we have code for Command and CommandContext on this page?
+There's no text preceding these code fragments.`

 ```protobuf
 message Command {
     // The message of the command wrapped into `Any`.